 If your scalp psoriasis is severe, and not responding to the kinds of treatments described above, you might require a referral to a dermatologist.

-Techniques for treating scalp psoriasis include:
+Advanced techniques for treating scalp psoriasis include:

 - Phototherapy using ultraviolet light